-"Oh, them.
+"Oh.
 No. Breaker says he met nobody on the way from the lake, and he was pretty close behind you."

 After hanging up, Tom walks down to the road, too riled up to sleep.
-The distant thunder storm has petered out to smooth streaks of clouds drifting along the horizon, and today's first sunrays gild the damp ground.
+The thunder storm has petered out to smooth streaks of clouds along the horizon, and today's first sunrays gild the damp ground.
 Just an hour ago Breaker's patrol car stood parked in the curve, and the tow truck will be here at noon.
 But right now no other tyre marks cross the grooves the wrecked Thunderbird has plowed into the gravel.
 Tor and Odin must've been absolutely hammered to think they slammed into another car.